 More recently, a rare tumor called angiosarcoma was found to occur among those exposed over long periods to polyvinyl chloride (PVC), a plastic widely used in construction.
-The initial report of four cases of this unusual cancer among workers in smokers.
-It merely indicated that groups who smoked more, such as males, also had higher mortality rates from lung cancer.
-The most that we can hope to achieve from these data is to generate hypotheses based on associations between groups, or group associations.
-When we try to establish causation or etiology, we will need to go beyond group association and focus on associations at the individual level.
+The initial report of four cases of this unusual cancer among workers in one PVC plant was enough to strongly suggest a cause-and-effect relationship based upon "place" alone.